Morteza-saghi/Linux/104-systemd.md

 # Systemd and Systemctl Commands

-systemd is a software suite that provides an array of system components for Linux operating systems.
+Systemd is a software suite that provides an array of system components for Linux operating systems.
 The main aim is to unify service configuration and behavior across Linux distributions.
 Its primary component is a "system and service manager" — an init system used to bootstrap user space and manage user processes.

-## Checking Service Status
+## What is the purpose of the systemd?
+systemd acts as the init system that brings up and maintains user space services when run as the first process on boot (PID 1).
+PID 1 is known as init and is the first Linux user-mode process created.
+It runs until the system shutdown. systemd owns PID 1, and is started directly by the kernel.

+## lets get into the usefull commands

+#### Systemctl is the command-line tool that manages the systemd system and service manager in Linux.
+It lets users control and manage system services and units with commands to start, stop, restart, and check their status

 ### Check if a Service is Running